Biosafety refers to safety measures taken with respect to the effects of biological research on humans, animals, plants

 Frequently Asked Questions about Biosafety at Western.

 Biological Agents Permit Application - This form must be completed by the Principal Investigator holding a grant when the research involves biohazardous infectious agents.
 It must also be completed if the work involves Western faculty members, staff or students.
 Forms must be submitted by the end of the month prior to the Committee meeting.
 Example: The form must be submitted by April 30th to be reviewed at the May meeting.

 If you are making a small change to the work you do, you may complete a Modification Form instead.
 Please see the Modification Form Procedure for more information.

 Animals in research: If your research involves animals, please contact the Animal Use Subcommittee.

 Funding agencies require that any research they fund involving biohazards, must be approved by an institution’s Biosafety Officer and/or Biosafety Committee in accordance with the Public Health Agency of Canada’s Biosafety Guidelines.
-To understand these requirements, read more on the NSERC website: Memorandum of Understanding - Schedule 13: Research Involving Biohazards
+To understand these requirements, read more on the NSERC website: Agreement on the Administration of Agency Grants and Awards by Research Institutions

 The Human Pathogens and Toxins Act passed June 23, 2009.